wb-docs-tmz/wb-docs-tmz.github.io/feeds.md

 ###### Iris
 Custom feed for Iris partner that delivers an MRSS feed of kaltura videos.
-The category is a valid irs category (e.g. _i_ad-sales-amazon_i_)
+The category is a valid irs category (e.g. _ad-sales-amazon_)

 + `https://feeds.tmz.com/iris/{kaltura_cat}` - Provides the "home featured" content.